cerner/terra-framework/packages/terra-application/docs/README.md

 1. `terra-application` must be specified as a dependency.
 2. A single `<Application />` component must be rendered as high as possible in the component tree.
 3. Components provided by `terra-application` should be consumed solely through `terra-application` and not through their own separate packages.
-3. `terra-application` should be aliased within the package's webpack configuration to ensure that a single instance of the package is used.
-This will prevent duplication of the package when developing against local packages using file references or `npm link`.
-Note that if multiple versions of `terra-application` are installed, the application may not function as expected (or at all).

 For library packages: